TRPV1: Fatty acid conjugates

 N-Arachidonoyl dopamine, an endocannabinoid found in the human CNS, structurally similar to capsaicin, activates the TRPV1 channel with an EC50 of approximately of 50 nM.

 N-Oleyl-dopamine, another endogenous agonist, binds to human VR1 with an Ki of 36 Nm.

 Another endocannabinoid anandamide has also been shown to act on TRPV1 receptors.

-AM404—an active metabolite of paracetamol (also known as acetaminophen) —that serves as an anandamide reuptake inhibitor and COX inhibitor also serves as a potent TRPV1 agonist.
+AM404—an active metabolite of paracetamol (also known as acetaminophen)—that serves as an anandamide reuptake inhibitor and COX inhibitor also serves as a potent TRPV1 agonist.

 The plant-biosynthesized cannabinoid cannabidiol also shows "either direct or indirect activation" of TRPV1 receptors.
 TRPV1 colocalizes with CB1 receptors and CB2 receptors in sensory and brain neurons respectively, and other plant-cannabinoids like CBN, CBG, CBC, THCV, and CBDV are also agonists of this ion channel.
 There is also evidence that non cannabinoid components of the Cannabis secondary metabolome such as myrcene activate TRPV1.

 Vitamin D metabolites

-Vitamin D metabolites, calcifediol (25-hydroxy vitamin D or 25OHD) and calcitriol (1,25-hydroxy vitamin D or 1,25OHD), act as endogenous ligands of TRPV1.
+The vitamin D metabolites calcifediol (25-hydroxy vitamin D or 25OHD) and calcitriol (1,25-hydroxy vitamin D or 1,25OHD) act as endogenous ligands of TRPV1.